Tyrone Smith (athlete)

-Tyrone Smith (born 7 August 1984 in Paget Parish) is a professional Bermudian born long jumper.
+Tyrone Smith (born 7 August 1984) is a Bermudian long jumper.

-Tyrone grew up in the Chicago suburb of North Chicago where he attended NCCHS and Novak-King Middle School.
+Smith grew up in the Chicago suburb of North Chicago where he attended NCCHS and Novak-King Middle School.
 At NCCHS he was a member of the track and field team as well as the football team.
 Following high school he pursued a collegiate career in both sports at the University of Missouri-Rolla (UMR), now the Missouri University of Science and Technology, eventually deciding after his freshman year to concentrate in track and field.
-Tyrone Is a 3 time NCAA Division II All-American in the long jump.
+Smith Is a 3 time NCAA Division II All-American in the long jump.
 He holds the school records at both the indoor and outdoor long jump.
 He won Bermuda's Athlete of the Year three times, 2011, 2012 and 2013.

-Tyrone is now represented by Kallas Management.
+Smith is now represented by Kallas Management.

 He has competed at the 2008 World Indoor Championships and the 2008 Olympic Games without reaching the final.
 He competed in the 2010 Commonwealth Games for Bermuda.
 Smith reached the finals of the 2012 Olympic Games.

 Smith competed for Bermuda at the 2016 Summer Olympics in long jump, but did not qualify for the finals.
 He was the flag bearer for Bermuda during the Parade of Nations.

 Personal bests

-His personal best jump is 8.34 metres, achieved 5 May 2017 on a gold medal winning performance in Houston, Texas, USA.
+His personal best jump is 8.34 metres, achieved 5 May 2017 on a gold medal winning performance in Houston, United States.
 This is the Bermuda National Record.